Prioritizing Research is Prioritizing Health

 Our Mission

 WPLab is a not-for-profit company that conducts research and education related to immune system dysfunction in high-income countries.
 A current focus is the interaction between the immune system and acetaminophen (paracetamol) early in life, and how that interaction affects brain development.
 We have ongoing experiments using laboratory animals to try and understand the underlying causes of autism.
-At the same time, we work with social media and other venues to educated caregivers about what is known regarding the impact of acetaminophen (paracetamol) on the developing brain.
+At the same time, we work with social media and other venues to educate caregivers about what is known regarding the impact of acetaminophen (paracetamol) on the developing brain.

 Who We Are